DonnieErgo/bike-info/README.md

-### Проект: Лендинг по макету HARD — 01
+### Bike landing project

-### Стек
+### Tech stack

 * Figma
+* HTML/SCSS
-* HTML/SCSS > Flexbox/Grid
+* Flexbox/Grid
 * Vanilla JS

-### Описание
+### Description

-##### Проект адаптивного лендинга по макету с разными интерактивными элементами. В проекте:
-- SCSS и его фичи для верстки
-- Два слайдера и дропдаун с табами, написанные на vanilla JS
-- Тёмная тема с динамически расположенными переключателями
+##### Project of adaptive lending with different interactive elements.
+This project includes:
+- SCSS and its features for the layout
+- Two sliders and a dropdown with tabs, written in vanilla JS
+- Dark theme with dynamically placed radio buttons
-- Бургерное меню и sticky-header
+- Burger menu and sticky-header

-*Ссылка на GitHub Pages*
+*GitHub Pages link*
 https://donnieergo.github.io/bike-info/